ibm-cloud-docs/BlockStorage/managing-storage-limits.md

 ### IBM Cloud CLI

-The volume-limits command is also available in the `sl` plugin for IBM Cloud CLI (v1.0 or higher).
+The volume-limits command is also available in the `sl` plug-in for IBM Cloud CLI (v1.0 or higher).

 ```
 # ibmcloud sl block volume-limits